Arithmetic Fundamental Lemma for the spherical Hecke algebra: Introduction

 Let us compare our construction of Hecke operators with variants in the literature; indeed, the construction of integral Hecke correspondences and their induced Hecke operators on cohomology, resp. cycle groups, resp.
 K-groups is a well-known problem in various contexts.
 An example, in the context of integral models of Shimura varieties, occurs in the proof of the Eichler-Shimura congruence relation, comp.
 Faltings-Chai \cite{FC} and B\"ultel-Wedhorn \cite{BW}, Koskivirta \cite{Ko}, Lee \cite{Lee}, Wedhorn \cite{Wed}.
 Specifically, in the case of the Siegel moduli space with hyperspecial level at $p$, one considers simply the space of all isogenies of $p$-power degree and then isolates inside it a subspace that can be analyzed for the purpose at hand (note that the space of all isogenies of $p$-power degree is an unwieldy object that is hard to control).
+In the function field context, the problem of defining integral Hecke operators (in cohomology) is addressed by Lafforgue \cite{Laf} by using his \emph{excursion operators} (see loc.~cit., Prop.
+6.2); in this context, he also solves a commutativity problem (see loc.~cit., Lem.
+10.1, equ.
+(10.4)).
 Let us also mention the recent paper by Fakhrudin-Pilloni \cite{FP}, in which they aim to define Hecke operators for automorphic vector bundles on $p$-integral models of Shimura varieties with hyperspecial level at $p$.
 Translated to our language of RZ spaces, they consider correspondences given by diagrams \eqref{Hkdiag}, where $K$ and $K'$ are hyperspecial and conjugate under an auxiliary group (in their case, a group of unitary or symplectic similitudes).
 It should be pointed out that such diagrams exist only rarely: in the case of the symplectic group, there is precisely one such diagram ($K$ is the stabilizer of a selfdual lattice and $K'$ is the stabilizer of a lattice selfdual up to a scalar), and similarly in the case of unitary groups considered here in the even rank case when $K$ is the stabilizer of a selfdual lattice and $K'$ is the stabilizer of a lattice selfdual up to a scalar; in the case of the general linear group, all pairs $K, K'$ of hyperspecial subgroups corresponding to vertices in a fixed alcove give such diagrams.
 On the other hand, in \cite[\S 7]{Pil} Pilloni defines more general automorphic vector bundle Hecke operators for ${\rm GSp}_4$ in a way somewhat similar to ours, via intertwining Hecke operators.
 It is interesting to note that in the context of \cite{FP}, there is also a commutativity conjecture of Hecke operators \cite[Rem.
 7.6]{FP}; however, there seems to be no direct relation to our conjecture above (but maybe a solution to one of the problems can give indications for a solution to the other problem).
 We also note that a function field analog has been considered by Yun and the third author (cf. \cite[Prop.
 5.10]{YZ} and \cite[Prop.
 3.14]{YZ2}), where they consider the moduli space of $\GL_2$-shtukas (with an arbitrary number of legs) and construct Hecke correspondences for a natural basis (as a vector space) of the spherical Hecke algebra.
 They show a commutativity statement using crucially an equidimensionality result (cf. \cite[Lem.
 5.9]{YZ} and \cite[Lem.
 3.13]{YZ2}), which is in turn proved via constructions closely related to the Geometric Satake isomorphism.
 Another attempt at defining integral Hecke correspondences occurs for RZ spaces in \cite[Chap.
 4]{RZ96}.
 That definition suffers from several drawbacks, the most serious being that the projection morphisms may not be proper and not surjective, cf. \cite[remark after Prop.
 4.44]{RZ96}.